typed-graphql-builder/documentation/docs/custom-scalars.md

 --scalar uuid=string --scalar timestamp=string --scalar timestamptz=string --scalar jsonb=unknown --scalar '(.+)=./scalars#$1'
 ```

-will map all standard Hasura scalars to sensible types, then map any other scalars to imports
+will map some standard Hasura scalars to sensible types, then map any other scalars to imports
 from `'./scalars'`.
-For example if you have a scalar `MyScalar`, the above will add the following import:
+If you have a scalar `MyScalar`, the above will add the following import:

 ```typescript
 import type { MyScalar } from "./scalars"
 ```

-Despite that, Hasura's `timestamp` scalar will still map to a string.
+while at the same time, Hasura's `timestamp` scalar will still map to a string.